0xERR0R/blocky/docs/configuration.md

 | port       | int (1 - 65535)                  | no        | 53 for udp/tcp, 853 for tcp-tls and 443 for https |
 | commonName | string                           | no        | the host value                                    |

+The commonName parameter overrides the expected certificate common name value used for verification.

 Blocky needs at least the configuration of the **default** group.
 This group will be used as a fallback, if no client specific resolver configuration is available.